Predicting the number density of heavy seed massive black holes due to an intense Lyman-Werner field: Methodology

 For possible heavy seed formation, it is imperative that the gas within the target halo fully collapses before it may cool and fragment to form stars.
-It must receive supercritical LW flux from its neighbouring halos for the duration of its free-fall time $t_{\text{ff}}(z)$:
+It must receive supercritical LW flux from its neighbouring halos for the duration of its free-fall time $t_{\text{ff}}(z)$.
+The free-fall time is given as:

 where the density of a halo $\rho(z) \approx 200\rho_{\text{m}}(z)$ and we assume that star formation begins in all neighbouring halos simultaneously.
 Since $\langle L_{\text{LW, fid.}}(t, M) \rangle$ monotonically decreases as $t$ increases, if the target halo receives supercritical LW flux at $t=t_{\text{ff}}(z)$, then it has received supercritical LW flux at $t<t_{\text{ff}}(z)$.